Year of Publication

 From this analysis it is concluded that additional recruitment efforts should be initiated by non-profit organizations in Central Kentucky.
 These may include utilizing national services such as the Senior Corps and the Corporation for National and Community Service programs as well as directly targeting retiring baby boomers.
 Some suggestions for this recruitment include workplace campaigns, public relations presentations at community organization and association meetings, special events targeted at substantive project work and family events, and peer recruitment events.
 It will also be important to recognize and respect these volunteers for their experience and knowledge they will provide for these organizations in order to retain their services.
 There should be additional research completed by the non-profit organizations pertaining to the time, costs, resources, and locations of these older citizens before beginning the proposed volunteer recruitment process.

 Moore, Ashley R. F., "Nonprofits: Recruiting and Retaining Baby Boom Volunteers in Central Kentucky.
 An Analysis of Volunteer Needs in Central Kentucky and Best Practices for Recruiting Baby Boom Generation Volunteers" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 172.